 Senator Richard J. Durbin isn’t just one of the most powerful—and down-to-earth–political leaders in the United States.
 He is our #1 claim to fame as Springfield Lithuanian-Americans, and one of Lithuania’s best friends in Washington.

-As Assistant Majority Leader of the U.S. Senate, he is the second highest-ranking U.S. Senator and only the fifth Illinois Senator in history to serve as a Senate leader.
+Formerly Assistant Majority Leader of the U.S. Senate, he was the second highest-ranking U.S. Senator and only the fifth Illinois Senator in history to serve as a Senate leader.
 In January 2013, he was appointed Chairman of the Senate’s Appropriations Subcommittee on Defense.

 Many are familiar with what Senator Durbin has accomplished on U.S. consumer issues like food safety and financial regulation.
 We in Springfield are grateful for his role in the creation of the Abraham Lincoln Presidential Library and Museum.

 Senator Durbin’s ethnic Lithuanian profile is less well-known outside of Central Illinois.

 Dick Durbin is the son of Ona Kutkaite (Kutkin–possibly from Kutkis) Durbin, who was born in Jurbarkas, Lithuania in 1909.
 In 1911, his maternal grandmother and his mother (two years old at the time), aunt and uncle all immigrated to East St. Louis to join grandfather Kutkin.

 One family artifact that Senator Durbin treasures is the small contraband Lithuanian-language Catholic prayer book printed in Vilnius in 1863, like the one pictured here, that his grandmother carried with her to America.
 For more than 40 years, publishing, teaching and speaking in the Lithuanian language were banned by the Czarist Russian rulers of Lithuania.